emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   ![Fig 11.
 Step 4](/img/tdd-fail/step4.svg)
 </figure>

 **(5)** Implement the entry point with TDD by writing your test as if those imagined units did exist.
 Inject test doubles into the entry point for the dependencies you think you'll need and specify the subject's interaction with the dependencies in your test.
-Interaction tests specify "collaboration" units that only govern the interaction between other units and contain no logic themselves.
+Interaction tests specify "collaboration" units which only govern the usage of other units and contain no logic themselves.

 This step can improve your design because it gives you an opportunity to discover a usable API for your new dependencies.
 If an interaction is hard to test, it's cheap to change a method signature because the dependency doesn't actually exist yet!